rsergio07/sre-chaos-engineering/track-2-automated-chaos.md

 ### Apply Chaos Experiment Definitions

-This makes the `pod-delete` and `pod-cpu-hog` chaos types available for use in the `ChaosEngine` manifest.
+This makes the `pod-delete` chaos type available for use in the `ChaosEngine` manifest.

 ```bash
 # Apply the ChaosExperiment CRDs using your file name